YMCA Press: Post Soviet Years

 In the 1990s, as the Iron Curtain falls, YMCA-Press's editorial activity slowed down.
 Then began a period of transmission to Russia of the cultural heritage of Russian emigration.

 In 1990, a first exhibition of the YMCA-Press edition was held in Moscow, at the Library of Foreign Literature.
 Muscovites can learn about the history of the publishing house and even acquire its books, delivered from Paris.
-This exhibition will then be presented in Kiev and Saint Petersburg.
+This exhibition will then be presented in Kyiv and Saint Petersburg.

-For 10 years, thanks to the help of generous donors and the French Embassy in Moscow, YMCA-Press will crisscross Russia and endow a hundred cities with the complete collection of its editions, also organizing conferences and meetings with the former Soviet population long deprived of this Russian literary heritage by censorship.
+For ten years, thanks to the help of generous donors and the French Embassy in Moscow, YMCA-Press will crisscross Russia and endow a hundred cities with the complete collection of its editions, also organizing conferences and meetings with the former Soviet population long deprived of this Russian literary heritage by censorship.